ironsketch/practice/README.md

-If you want to add a random thing you made, make a folder for random, make a folder for the language used and name your file starting with your user name. ex "ironsketch_random.cc"
+If you want to add a random thing you made, make a folder for random, make a folder for the language used and name your file starting with your user name. ex "yourusername_random.cc"

 ex: make a folder for search
 make a folder for binary search